 How we help others achieve weight loss success also has similarities.
 Like Susan, I promote a whole food style of eating that omits sugar.

-Where are plans differ is in the approach to weight loss.
+Where our plans differ is in the approach to weight loss.
 My coaching program is nutrition-based, whereas Bright Line Eating is more support-based.

 BLE Meal Plan and Recipes